DeneilSantiagoPayumo/Obsidian-Vault/Politics/Notes/Bibliography notes/Hayek/The Iron Cage of Liberty.md

 A democracy will tend towards totalitarianism unless its powers are constrained by an acceptance of liberal principles.
 Democracy is a doctrine about determining what the law should be - it has no content itself.

-This is n arrow: he doesn't believe that there is a range of alternatives among which citizens of a democracy can choose.
+This is an arrow: he doesn't believe that there is a range of alternatives among which citizens of a democracy can choose.
 We must be liberalist.
 We cannot reach decisions through majority voting with the view of whatever the majority decided should prevail.

 For him, liberalism and democracy are easily separated.
 Only liberal democracy is capable.